bessiambre/casync/README.md

 });
 ```

 I'm sure just the fact that promises use the 'then' function name helps understand the intended flow.
-I think maybe the /* then */ comment should be included in any callback based asyncronous tutorial to help people new to the subject understand the pattern.
+I think maybe the /* then */ comment should be included in any callback based asynchronous tutorial to help people new to the subject understand the pattern.

-Adding the `done` callback as the last parameter is imporant for psychological reasons.
+Adding the `done` callback as the last parameter is important for psychological reasons.
 When you call the function, you can put a newline at the start of the callback body and execution reads from top to bottom.

-There is a straitforward mapping between non async, direct functions that use `return` statements and CPS style functions.
+There is a straightforward mapping between non async, direct functions that use `return` statements and CPS style functions.

 ```js
 function syncronous(x){